 Favoriting the property:

-And the Roll Number of the property, assessed value and other details will show up in your favourites list:
+The Roll Number of the property, assessed value and other details will show up in your favourites list:

-The City of Belleville has a Property Assessment Search Tool which allows you to look up a property Roll Number using an address:
+For example, Belleville has a Property Assessment Search Tool which allows you to look up a property Roll Number using an address:

 How Ontario municipalities handle access to the Tax Assessment Roll